Related event page

 Group chats are terrible RSVP tools.
 Responses get buried under unrelated messages, reactions get misinterpreted as confirmations, and quiet members get assumed as attending when they never actually responded.
 For events over 30 guests, a group chat creates more confusion than it resolves.
 Use it for casual updates, but never as your system of record.

-A deadline that isn't followed by a reminder and a follow-up isn't really a deadline — it's a suggestion.
+A deadline that isn't followed by a reminder and a follow-up isn't a deadline, it's a suggestion.
 Guests are busy, and even well-intentioned people forget.
 If you set a deadline and then don't follow up with non-responders for another two weeks, you've functionally pushed your planning timeline back and lost the purpose of the deadline entirely.

 Hosts who plan for 100 percent attendance from their confirmed list will always over-order.
 No-show rates are real and well-documented.
 Failing to account for them wastes money on food, rentals, and favors that go unused.
 Build the buffer into your plan and you'll save hundreds of dollars on a large event.